Leo-Neumuller/42sh/README.md

 ## How to run :

-go inside the repos and run
+go inside the repo and run

 ```make```